Minneapolis, Minnesota April 1999

 People often say, if I only knew then what I know now.
 I say, if I’d known as much then, I would’ve avoided way too much and wouldn’t know now what I know.
 Nor would I have been where I found myself that morning—the object of affection by a man I’d yet to fully discover on a lazy spring morning.
 I had to believe my future held some good possibilities.

 If Wesley could be tagged anything, the tag would read unconventional.
 Although most people might not find his bluntness, coupled with his childlike self-absorption, a positive trait, I found his attitude refreshing and enchanting.
-Wesley didn’t have a hidden agenda.
+He didn’t have a hidden agenda.
 The Mouseketeers taught me beauty is as beauty does.
 Wesley was as Wesley did.

 “Get moving.”
 One last kiss, and he shoved me hard enough I barely kept myself from falling to the floor.